Deep-Learning-with-Jax/.github/profile/README.md

 All exercises will run on Ubuntu 22.04.1 with ffmpeg version 4.4.2.

 An extended version of this course is held in person every semester.
 [Members of the University can register](https://www.hpc.uni-bonn.de/en/training/courses/ml_intro).
+Attend in person for access to tutoring.

 Prerequisites:
 Programming in Python.
 If you are unfamiliar with Python, please consult https://docs.python.org/3/tutorial/ before the first session.
 University-level math courses make it much easier to understand the material.
-However, participants from our Humanities departments have completed the course in person.
+However, participants from our digital humanities groups have completed the course on site.

 ## Course contents:

 ### Part 1, Basics